LaganYT/LTunes-Flutter/README.md

 ### Search and Library
 - Show artists in search results.
-- Add a confirm when deleting a song or cancelling a download

 ### Lyrics and Visuals
 - Lyrics support (save lyrics when downloading songs).